komalswami/Customer-Reviews-Analysis-using-NLP/README.md

 # NLP
-This is basic operation by using NLP.here i used dataset of messges of people to manage and train the model.
+This is basic operation by using NLP.here i used dataset of messges of people to manage and train the model. this repo also contain a small project based on NLP.